itserasmus/itserasmus/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Java
-- 🤔 I’m looking for help with 3D Rendering
+- 🤔 I’m looking for help with the JNI
 - 💬 Ask me about Javascript
 - 📫 Discord: not_not_om